 Three teenage friends Parker, Dan and Lynch slowly die while being trapped high up on a chairlift for five whole days when left behind accidentally in a skiing resort that has closed until next weekend.
 Getting severe frostbite, they are also without food and water, no phones and are isolated from people for help.

 The first act…

-Meandering and ultimately fairly boring survival horror thing where three people get stranded in a ski-lift overnight after they piss the lift attendant off by being arrogant bribe-wielding tossers and therefore deserving almost everything they get.
+Meandering and ultimately very boring survival horror thing where three people get stranded in a ski-lift overnight after they piss the lift attendant off by being arrogant bribe-wielding tossers and therefore deserving almost everything they get.
 Yeah, way to establish our heroes, woooo!

 You get the impression that director Adam Green understands that a ski-lift chair is VERY restrictive in terms of what he can do with this film - so he has to have one idiot do something unbelievably stupid about halfway in because otherwise it's just a film about three irritating twats sat in a ski-lift getting increasingly more frostbitten and moaning about being cold.

 You get some occasionally gruesome moments and a decent enough ending save it from being totally rubbish, but it is still quite rubbish.
 You won't need to watch it again.
 In fact, I'm doubtful that you will need to see it once.